kengin-games/website/_posts/2023-06-02-innovate-uk-funding-for-kengin.md

 title:  "Kengin awarded Innovate UK funding"
 author: kevthecoder
 ---
-We are delighted to announce we have received funding from the [DCMS Create Growth fund][dcms-create-growth] from Innovate UK!
+We are delighted to announce we have received funding from Innovate UK!.
+The funding comes from the [DCMS Create Growth competition][dcms-create-growth].

 This funding will allow us to create the Kengin Metaverse MVP to let game designers build new worlds.